Package Leaflet: Information for the User

 The active ingredient is diazepam.
 Each tablet contains 5 mg of diazepam.

-Diazepam Durbán 5 mg are white or off-white, round, and flat tablets of 8 mm in diameter.
-The tablets are engraved with the inscription “5” on one face and with a groove on the other face.
+Diazepam Durbán 5 mg are white or almost white, round, and flat tablets with a diameter of 8 mm.
+The tablets are engraved with the inscription "5" on one side and have a score line on the other side.

-This medication is available in packaging of 30 and 40 tablets.
+This medication is available in packages of 30 and 40 tablets.

 Laboratorios Francisco Durbán S.A.